mantidproject/mantid/docs/source/algorithms/TotScatCalculateSelfScattering-v1.rst

 -----------

-This is a workflow algorithm that calculates the placzek self scattering factor focused by into detector banks.
+This is a workflow algorithm that calculates the placzek self scattering factor focused into detector banks.
 This is done by executing several sub-algorithms as listed below.

 #. :ref:`algm-SetSample` Sets sample data for the run that is to be corrected to the raw workspace.